Jouddeken/graduation-project/docs/research-questions/what-is-a-design-sprint.md

 **Save money**

-By quickly identifying a relevant problem that needs to be solved, and an impactful solution to that problem, a Design Sprint quickly sets a direction for innovation, preventing the company from spending a lot of money into not primary projects, or in ideas that eventually would not meet users’ needs.
+By quickly identifying a relevant problem that needs to be solved, and an impactfull solution to that problem, a Design Sprint quickly sets a direction for innovation, preventing the company from spending a lot of money into not primary projects, or in ideas that eventually would not meet users’ needs.

 ###### Sources
 - The Sprint Book by Jake Knapp and http://www.gv.com/sprint/